horleas/pacman/README.md

 13 July :

-+ Ghost can pass from left to right of the map
++ Ghost can pass from left to right of the map and etc*